Media Center: This Is Harvard

 Admission and Financial Aid

 There is no formula for gaining admission to Harvard.
 Academic accomplishment in high school is important, but the Admissions Committee also considers many other criteria such as community involvement, extracurricular activities and work experience.
-There were 34,295 applicants for the class of 2018.
+There were over 37,000 applicants for the class of 2019.